Sabine's gull

-Sabine's gull (/ˈseɪbaɪn/ SAY-bine or /ˈsæbaɪn/ SAB-ine) (Xema sabini) is a small gull.
+Sabine's gull (/ˈseɪbɪn/ SAY-bin; Xema sabini) is a small gull.
 It is usually treated as the only species placed in the genus Xema, though some authors include it with other gulls in a wide view of the genus Larus.
 It has also been known historically as fork-tailed gull or xeme (from the genus name).
-It breeds in colonies on arctic coasts and tundra, laying two or three spotted olive-brown eggs in a ground nest lined with grass.
+It breeds in colonies on Arctic coasts and tundra, laying two or three spotted olive-brown eggs in a ground nest lined with grass.
 Sabine's gull is pelagic outside the breeding season.
 It takes a wide variety of mainly animal food, and will eat any suitable small prey.

 Taxonomy

 Sabine's gull was formally described in 1819 by the naturalist Joseph Sabine under the binomial name Larus sabini.
-Sabine based his description on specimens that had been collected by his brother Captain Edward Sabine who had accompanied Captain John Ross's on a voyage to look for the Northwest Passage.
+Sabine based his description on specimens that had been collected by his brother Captain Edward Sabine, who had accompanied Captain John Ross on a voyage to look for the Northwest Passage.
 The birds were found breeding on low-lying islands off the west coast of Greenland in July 1818.
-Sabine's gull is now the only species placed in the genus Xema that was described in 1819 by the zoologist William Leach in an appendix to Ross's account of the voyage.
+Sabine's gull is now the only species placed in the genus Xema; the genus was described in 1819 by the zoologist William Leach in an appendix to Ross's account of the voyage.
 The genus name Xema appears to be an invented name without meaning.

-Sabine's gull is usually treated as comprising a monotypic genus; it is placed within the genus Larus only when the genus is enlarged.
-The yellow-tipped black bill and notched tail are almost unique within the gulls, as they are shared only with the swallow-tailed gull of the Galapagos.
-On the basis of this the two species were often thought to be each other's closest relatives, a hypothesis ruled out by a number of behaviour and ecological differences.
+Sabine's gull is usually treated as comprising a monotypic genus; it is placed within the genus Larus only when the latter genus is enlarged.
+The yellow-tipped black bill and notched tail are shared only with the swallow-tailed gull of the Galapagos.
+On the basis of this the two species were often thought to be each other's closest relatives, a hypothesis ruled out by a number of behavioural and ecological differences.
 Mitochondrial DNA studies confirmed that they are not closely related, and the closest relative of Sabine's gull is now thought to be the ivory gull, another Arctic species.
 The two species are thought to have separated around 6 million years ago, longer ago than most groups of gull species, with this pair splitting from the kittiwakes about 8 million years ago.

 Geographical variation is slight; birds from Alaska are slightly darker and perhaps bigger.
 Most authorities recognise no races, but a few recognise four based on size and mantle (back) colour.
 The Handbook of the Birds of the World recognises four subspecies.
 The nominate subspecies, X. s. sabini, breeds from the Canadian Arctic to Greenland.
 X. s. palaearctica (Stegman, 1934) breeds from Spitsbergen to the Taymyr Peninsula in Russia, and X. s. tschuktschorum (Portenko, 1939) breeds on the Chukotskiy Peninsula of Russia, and X. s. woznesenskii (Portenko, 1939) is found from the Gulf of Anadyr to Alaska.